Skip to content

 Ideal Eating Window for Longevity

-In a study, researchers determined the ideal eating window duration for minimizing mortality risk.
+Researchers have determined the ideal eating time window for minimizing mortality risk in a study.
 Photo: Getty Images

 Share article